 - File or mail classification

 - Endpoint protection

 - Source code analysis

 - Process behavior (think of credit card fraud or other forms of identity theft)

 Before being able to consume artificial intelligence, organizations often forget to transform both cybersecurity technologies and the SOC itself.
 The success of AI is defined by the automation and integration level of your security controls.
 Technologies and tools designed to block bad network traffic, quarantine a machine, remediate a problem or roll out a patch must be available and implemented beforehand —as an automated application programming interface across an entire enterprise.
 The advantage of rapid decisions by AI is otherwise useless if you can’t act in an automated way.

 AI is going to have an important impact on SOC analysts—but not the job-killing impact that news reports and pundits would have you believe.
 AI will actually enrich the role SOC analysts play by freeing them up to become data scientists and security architects.
 In those roles, they will focus on re-architecting core operational processes, ensuring that the right data is being collected and is of the highest quality and coming up with innovative “hunting” techniques and creative new ways to spot problems unique to individual industries, organizations or job functions.
 And the SOC analyst will sooner or later evolve into those roles.

-So when business executives and boards start thinking about the role that AI plays in supplementing and extending—not replacing—the SOC, it’s important to understand that AI is going to reduce your risk, but also transform your SOC personnel.
+So when business executives and boards start thinking about the role that artificial intelligence plays in supplementing and extending—not replacing—the SOC, it’s important to understand that AI is going to reduce your risk, but also transform your SOC personnel.